-The dean's office and HR Compensation will review the job description and position and determine if duties and responsibilities align with selected payroll title and employment classification.
-The average review time is two weeks, but may be longer depending on the position complexity.
+The Dean's Office will review the job description and position to determine if the duties and responsibilities align with the selected payroll title and employment classification.
+Once approved, Total Talent Management, UW's recruitment team, will post the open position to UW's open jobs page.

-4. Review layoff list or post the position
+4. Review layoff list - Classified positions only

-If you are hiring for a union represented classified position, a person from the UW's layoff list that meets the minimum requirements may claim placement in the position.
-HR Specialist or Administrator will coordinate this process.
-If your position is not eligible or there are no employees meeting minimum qualifications on the list, UW HR will post the position to the UW employment website, where applicants can apply for the position.
+If you are hiring for a union-represented, classified position, a qualified former employee on UW's layoff list may claim placement in the position.
+If your position is not eligible, or there are no former employees who meet minimum qualifications, UW HR will post the position on the UW open jobs page, where applicants can apply for the position.

 5. Form a search committee and draft interview questions

-A search committee should be formed to review applicants, create interview questions, and interview top candidates.
-When forming a search committee, consider membership based on knowledge of work, interaction with position, and composition and diversity of the committee.
-Utilize the search committee to draft interview questions relative to the position.
-Consider making a scoring rubric.
+A search committee is formed to help the hiring manager review applicants, create interview questions, attend interviews of top candidates, and provide feedback on hiring decisions.
+When forming a search committee, consider membership based on knowledge of work, interaction with the position, and composition and diversity of the committee.

 6. Review resumes

-UW HR will review resumes against all requirements and place top candidates on your hiring manager workbench in UWHIRES for you to review.
-The HR Specialist or Administrator will request access to the workbench for the hiring committee.
+Once the position closes, UW HR will review resumes against all requirements and place all qualified candidates on your Hiring Manager Workbench in UWHIRES.
+The HR Specialist will request access to the Workbench for all members of the hiring committee.